TopoSimplify/plugin/readme.md

 transmission, and data exploration.

 Line simplification is the process of deforming the shape of a geometry by removing excessive detail.
-There are two methods
+There are two methods:
  - Line smoothing (curve fitting)
  - Vertex reduction